cyrilbois/developer-playbook/frontend-react.md

 2. [Understand the tech stack](#technology-stack)
 3. [Rapid Prototyping](#rapid-prototyping)
 4. [Build an app with component based development](#build-an-app)
+5. Decide if you deploy the application serverless or use docker containers \(vendor independent\)
+   1. Dockerize a react application

 ## Technology Stack {#technology-stack}